Xingheee/SquadJS/README.md

 At this time, this cannot be disabled.

 Please note, plugin configurations do **not** and should **not** contain any sensitive information which allows us to collect this information.
-Any sensitive information, e.g. Discord login tokens, should be included in the `connectors` section of the config which is not sent to our API.
+Any sensitive information, such as database credentials, should be included in the `connectors` section of the config which is not sent to our API.
 It is important that developers of custom plugins maintain this approach to avoid submitting confidential information to our API.

 ## Versions and Releases
 Whilst installing SquadJS you may do the following to obtain slightly different versions:
 * Download the [latest release](https://github.com/Team-Silver-Sphere/SquadJS/releases/latest) - To get the latest **stable** version of SquadJS.
 * Download/clone the [`master` branch](https://github.com/Team-Silver-Sphere/SquadJS/) - To get the most up to date version of SquadJS.

 All changes proposed to SquadJS will be merged into the `master` branch prior to being released in the next stable version to allow for a period of larger-scale testing to occur.
 Therefore, we only recommend individuals who are willing to update regularly and partake in testing/bug reporting use the `master` branch.
-Please note, updates to the `master` branch will not be advertised in the SquadJS startup information, however, notifications of merged pull requests into the `master` branch may be found in our [Discord](https://discord.gg/9F2Ng5C).
-Once the `master` branch is deemed stable a release will be published and advertised via the SquadJS startup information and our [Discord](https://discord.gg/9F2Ng5C).
+Please note, updates to the `master` branch will not be advertised in the SquadJS startup information.
+Once the `master` branch is deemed stable a release will be published and advertised via the SquadJS startup information.

 Releases will be given a version number with the format `v{major}.{minor}.{patch}`, e.g. `v3.1.4`.
 Changes to `{major}`/`{minor}`/`{patch}` will imply the following:
 * `{major}` - The release contains a new/updated feature that is (potentially) breaking, e.g. changes to event outputs that may cause custom plugins to break.